 Lots of new parents ask if we're a "child actor" place.
 The answer is no. Our mission is to share all the benefits of improv comedy training with regular ol' every day kids.
 The majority of our student body takes class simply because it's fun, and because their parents are EXTREMELY SMART and understand all the lifeskills to be gained.
 (See what we did there?)
 The point is, all are welcome.
 Introverts, extroverts, beginners, pros, class clowns and even class misfits will feel right at home.

 We hope you'll find our website helpful in getting to know our program.
-Below are some lovely reviews we've received.
+Below are some videos and lovely reviews we've received.
 The FAQ section of our website is very detailed and helpful for new families.
 Our class and camp calendars are updated regularly.
 Take a look around and let us know if you have any questions.
 Also, you'll want to Like our Facebook Page.
-That's where we post live kids' quotes from our improv classes and camps.
+That's where we post funny kids' quotes from our improv classes and camps.
 It's hilarious.

 See ya soon!

 PS.
 Here are some videos that will give you a good idea of who we are and what we do...

 Our students explaining Studio LOL in their own words:

 P.P.S.
 Here are some real reviews we're proud to share: